-6. Operational since March 1999.
+Operational since March 1999.
 With the implementation of this law, the use of commitment line contracts started to spread in Japan.
 This law stipulates that the commissions paid by borrowers under commitment line contracts are not regulated by the Interest Rate Restriction Law or the Capital Subscription Law.

-7. This list was mostly prepared by referring to Dai-Ichi Kangyo Bank (2001).
+&lt;sup>7 This list was mostly prepared referring to Dai-Ichi Kangyo Bank International Finance Department [2001].